leezhenghui/leezhenghui.github.io/_posts/2018-08-08-tsnode-proxify.md

     - promise get resolved or rejected (for async method with promise as return value)

-3. So totaolly can provide below combinations for `before` and `after` advise points
+3. So, at the time being, tsnode-proxify can support below combinations with `before` and `after` advise join points

     - sync-return